swoyamsahu/aura-video-ascii/README.md

 **Made with love for the terminal art community**

-*Transform your aura farming videos into ASCII magic!*
+*Transform your meme farming videos into ASCII magic!*